davidhozic/Asyncio-Event-Hub/README.rst

 ============================================
-Async-Event-Loop
+Asyncio Event Hub
 ============================================

-Async-Event-Loop is a library that provides users with a way to easily create event-driven applications within the asyncio framework.
-It provides one main class ``async_event_loop.EventController``, which can be used to emit events and add listeners (functions) to events that get called from the event loop in the same order they were added.
+Asyncio Event Hub is a library that provides users with a way to easily create event-driven applications within the asyncio framework.
+It provides one main class ``asyncio_event_hub.EventController``, which can be used to emit events and add listeners (functions) to events that get called from the event loop in the same order they were added.